Haihaya kingdom: Divodasa's son Pratarddana retaliates

 Divodasa wished for a brave son who could avenge the Vitahavyas.
-With his priest Bharadwaja's blessings he had a son named Pratarddana.
+With his priest Bharadwaja's, blessings he obtained a son named Pratarddana, would become well skilled in battle.
 Divodasa installed his son on the throne of Kasi and asked him to march against the sons of Vitahavya.
 He speedily crossed the Ganges on his car followed by his army and proceeded against the city of the Vitahavyas.
-The Vitahavyas issued out of their city in their cars and poured out on Pratarddana, showering weapons of various kinds.
-Pratarddana killed them all in battle.
-The Haihaya king Vitahavya then sought the protection of his priest Bhrigu.
-Bhrigu converted him into a Brahmana.
+The Vitahavyas issued out of their city in their cars and poured out on Pratarddana, showered of weapons of various kinds.
+Pratarddana slew them all in battle.
+The Haihaya king Vitahavya then, all his sons and kinsmen dead, sought protection of his priest Bhrigu.
+Bhrigu converted him a Brahmana.
 Sage Saunaka, later receiver of the entire Mahabharata narrative from Ugrasrava Sauti, was born from the line of this Vitahavya.

 Haihaya King Kartavirya Arjuna

-Kartavirya Arjuna (Sahastrabahu Arjun or Sahastrarjun) is described as a noble king and a devotee of Lord Dattatreya.
-Endowed with a thousand arms (thought to symbolise a thousand attendants acting as his hands, executing his commands) and great beauty, he is described as becoming lord of all the world.
+Kartavirya Arjuna (Sahasrabahu Arjun or Sahasrarjun) is described as a noble king and a devotee of Lord Dattatreya.

+Endowed with a thousand arms (thought to symbolise a thousand attendants acting as his hands, executing his commands) and great beauty the mighty Kartavirya, in days of yore, became the lord of all the world.
 He had his capital in the city of Mahishmati.
+Of impossible prowess, that chief of the Haihaya race of yadav Kshatriyas swayed the whole earth with her belt of seas, together with all her islands and all her precious mines of gold and gems.
 Keeping before him the duties of the Kshatriya order, as also humility and Vedic knowledge, the king made large gifts of wealth unto the Lord Dattatreya (MBh 13,152).